 This chapter covers emissions from the mining and handling of coal.
 Peat and other solid fuels are excluded from this chapter.
 The subsequent treatment of coal, such as fuel conversion, coking, gasification and liquefaction are not covered by this chapter.
 These processes are included in the related chapters elsewhere in the Guidebook.

-The extraction and treatment of coal result mainly in emissions of methane.
+The extraction and treatment of coal results mainly in emissions of methane.
 However, also non-methane volatile organic compounds (NMVOC), particulate matter and CO2 are emitted.
-Emissions of the methane and CO2 are not covered by the Guidebook.
+Emissions of methane and CO2 are not covered by the Guidebook.
 Guidance for reporting these greenhouse gases can be found in the Intergovernmental Panel on Climate Change (IPCC) Guidelines.

+For imported coal, greenhouse gas and NMVOC emissions are considered insignificant.
+However, during transshipping and storage particle emissions can occur.
+It is good practice to report them either under 1.B.1 or 2.L.

 Description of sources